EmmattxDev/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-symbolic_link: creates symbolic link to /bin/ls
 14-copy_html: copies all html files from current working directory to parent directory" >> README.md

+100-lets_move: scripts that moves all files beginning with uppercase to /tmp/u/